Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Planning paradigm definitions based on HOODS

 \subsubsection{Uncoordinated paradigm without flexibilities}

-The first uncoordinated paradigm variation, denoted by \textit{Coor$_-$Flex$_-$}, allows no flexibility options within the buildings, i.e., the building investment model deals with only the dimensioning of the heat pumps and PV for individual buildings to cover a "rigid" demand.
+The first uncoordinated paradigm variation, denoted by \textit{Coor$_-$Flex$_-$}, allows no flexibility options within the buildings.
+Hence, similar to \textit{Coor$_+$Flex$_-$}, the building investment model deals with only the dimensioning of the heat pumps and PV for individual buildings to cover a "rigid" demand.